frostcone/magmaguy.com/wiki/en/elitemobs/elitescript_actions.md

 Spawns particles at the target.

+**Note: If coverage is not set, then the coverage will be set to 0.3 by default!**

 | Values |                            Details                            | Mandatory |
 | --- |:-------------------------------------------------------------:| :-: |
 | `Target` | [More info here]($language$/elitemobs/elitescript_targets.md) | ✅ |